Incubaid/www-incubaid/www.incubaid.com/content/members/Rivine.io.md

 ##### Founded in 2016

 [Green IT Globe](http://www.greenitglobe.com) is not only leading the IT as Energy evolution, but is also pushing the boundaries of the current blockchain technology into new orbits.
-Incubaid and Green IT Globe have started Rivine.io as technology-led private blockchain initiative as alternative to having a fully public and uncontrolled network and state machine secured by cryptoeconomics (eg. proof of work, proof of stake).
+Incubaid and Green IT Globe have started Rivine.io, a technology-led private blockchain alternative to having a fully public and uncontrolled network and state machine secured by cryptoeconomics (eg. proof of work, proof of stake).
 With Rivine.io it is also possible to have a blockchain technology framework where access permissions are regulated by the [Itsyou.online](http://www.itsyou.online) user, with rights to modify or even read the blockchain state restricted to a new public-private voting mechanism, while still maintaining many kinds of partial guarantees of authenticity and decentralization that blockchains provide.

 ##### Product Design